Edmund Conway, economics editor of the Telegraph, is serialising his book, 5o economics ideas you really need to know.

 Dear Sir,

-[I think Ed means 'creative destruction'], reallocating resources from inefficient to efficient firms.
+Naomi Klein feels vindicated because ‘she did warn us’.
+Anyone with a basic understanding of free market economics and history could have warned us.
+A free market economy will always suffer from recession, as Joseph Schumpeter put it ‘they are the winds of creative destructive’ [I think Ed means 'creative destruction'], reallocating resources from inefficient to efficient firms.
 Such a process has been experienced in every free market economy, for example ‘tulipomania’ in 17th Century Amsterdam.
 To suggest that the current recession represents the collapse of the free market system is an unjustified leap; it is merely an integral process of the capitalist model.
 Klein asserts that any gap left by the apparent failure of free market economics must be filled by the left – or else fascism will ensue.
 However there is no alternative proven system to that of individual liberty and free market economics.
 The left has never been able to propose a practical alternative, as the experiences of the 20th century and the Soviet Union show.
 Indeed, socialism and fascism have strong connections, for socialism depends on the sort of collectivisation and centralisation of control that in the words of Adam Smith puts governments in a position where ‘to support themselves they are obliged to be tyrannical’.
 Socialism is not the path to freedom, for it is inherently authoritarian.
 Such criticism of this kind is not to be confused with dogmatic support for laissez faire economics, but is based on the concept that where individual competition can be created, it is a better way of guiding the allocation of efforts and resources than any other.
 It does not deny, but indeed emphasizes that for competition to work beneficially a carefully thought out legal framework is required – perhaps more carefully thought out than the current framework.

 Yours faithfully,